SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 #### Input

 The console reads **3 integer numbers** (one per line):
-- On the first line the number "first" is read – **one end of the segment**.
+- On the first line, the number "first" is read – **one end of the segment**.
-- On the second line the number "second" is read – **the other end of the segment**.
+- On the second line, the number "second" is read – **the other end of the segment**.
-- On the third line the number "point" is read – **the location of the point**.
+- On the third line, the number "point" is read – **the location of the point**.

 All input numbers are integers in the range [**-1000 … 1000**].